 September is Life Insurance Awareness Month.
 I won’t bore you with what life insurance is or why/when one needs life insurance.
-If you want to know, just read the info from SBLI.
+If you want to know, you can find plenty on the Internet.
 I’m just writing about how you go about buying life insurance.

 First let me get this out.
 This is not a “sponsored” post.
 I’m not an insurance agent.
 Nor am I affiliated with any businesses I mention here.